Medieval Literature and Society: A Tutorial for Historians

 Ireland and Wales were patriarchal and highly status-conscious, with social hierarchies reflected in law and custom.
 Women’s roles were often defined by marriage, inheritance, and relationships to male kin, with political and legal authority largely reserved for men.

-Branwen ferch Llŷr reflects patriarchal courtly concerns: Branwen’s marriage is arranged to secure a political alliance, and her mistreatment leads to inter-kingdom war.
+Branwen ferch Llŷr reflects these patriarchal courtly concerns: Branwen’s marriage is arranged to secure a political alliance, and her mistreatment leads to inter-kingdom war.
 The story shows how women were used to secure alliances while male honour and sovereignty drive the narrative.
 The Táin portrays Queen Medb as a powerful but transgressive ruler, whose ambition and martial authority are framed as unnatural, and male characters frequently criticise her, suggesting female sovereignty was tolerated only if it did not challenge patriarchy.

-At the heart of their literature lies courtly life itself, diplomacy and inheritance, honour and chivalry, vengeance, and the pursuit of power.
+At the heart of this literature lies courtly life itself: diplomacy and inheritance, honour and chivalry, vengeance, and the pursuit of power.
 Satire could also reinforce social hierarchies, as in this satire, ‘I have heard he does not give horses in exchange for poems; he gives what is natural for him – a cow’, highlighting that patrons of low rank offered limited reward, reflecting the poet’s social dependence.
 One triad (list of three) meanwhile emphasises the concentration of wealth in elite hands: ‘Three storage pits whose depth is unknown: the pit of a king, the pit of the church, the pit of a great poet’.

 We need not only look to elite influences on our literature, but we should also consider their relation to wider human experiences.
 All medieval societies, but especially Ireland and Wales, were agricultural in nature and, therefore, contained many references to nature.
 Historically, nature was not something you went to visit; it was something sharing your house, including pigs and cows in the hall, bees in the garden, and rats in the pantry.

-One need only look at the numerous pages of legal writing devoted to them.
-See, for example, the law tract Bechbretha (Bee Judgements) or indeed the amount of tales revolving around an animal, such as The Colloquy between Fintan and the Hawk of Achill or the Fourth Branch of Mabinogi in which the arrival in Britain of ‘small animals whose flesh is better than beef known as moch (pigs) is central to the narrative.
+One need only look at the numerous pages of legal writing devoted to animals.
+See, for example, the law tract Bechbretha (Bee Judgements) or indeed the number of tales revolving around an animal, such as The Colloquy between Fintan and the Hawk of Achill or the Fourth Branch of Mabinogi in which the arrival in Britain of ‘small animals whose flesh is better than beef known as moch (pigs) is central to the narrative.

 Equally, it is important to remember that medieval people were incredibly frank about sex.
 Therefore, it is sometimes worth wondering – is this a sex joke?
 The Irish tale of the Abbot of Drimnagh, for example, includes a humorous account of a sex change, raising questions about law, morality, and the place of women in a male-dominated world.
 Sexual themes were also prominent in Welsh literature, with Welsh poet Dafydd ap Gwilym often exploring erotic and bawdy subjects.
 Female poets similarly engaged with sexual themes, including the fifteenth-century Welsh poet Gwerful Mechain and the Scottish Gaelic poet Iseabail Ní Mheic Cailéin, both of whom produced verse with a strikingly sexual edge.
 These examples show that sexual knowledge, humour, and commentary were accepted aspects of medieval literary culture and could serve both social and artistic purposes.